top of page

 When something is deemed ignoble, it is considered base, shameful, or unworthy of respect or admiration.
 This term implies a departure from noble or virtuous standards, often involving actions that are mean-spirited, dishonest, or selfish.
 An ignoble act or characteristic goes against the principles of dignity, decency, and integrity, and it is generally viewed with disdain or disapproval.
 In essence, "ignoble" signifies a quality or behavior that falls below the expected standards of honor and ethical conduct, and it is often associated with actions that bring shame or disgrace upon an individual or their reputation.

-Example sentences of ignoble
+Example sentences containing ignoble

 1. His ignoble act of stealing from the charity donation box shocked everyone.